DjangoGirls/tutorial/en/python_introduction/README.md

     >>> participant
     {'country': 'Poland', 'favorite_language': 'Python', 'name': 'Ola'}

-As you can see from the output, the key-value pair corresponding to  the 'favorite_numbers' key has been deleted.
+As you can see from the output, the key–value pair corresponding to the 'favorite_numbers' key has been deleted.

-As well as this, you can also change a value associated with an already created key in the dictionary.
-Type:
+As well as this, you can also change a value associated with an already-created key in the dictionary.
+Type this:

     >>> participant['country'] = 'Germany'
     >>> participant